 Were their prizes worth the effort and energy?

+Why is comparison the thief of joy?
 When we compare ourselves to others, we rob ourselves of happiness.
 We allow jealousy and envy to construct a false illusion.
 We walk away from these encounters with low self-confidence, and if we’re not careful, we can damage our mental health.

 Why do we let envy become the thief of joy?
 Why don’t we step back to look at the bigger picture?